ripple/opensource.ripple.com/docs/simpleXRPL/references/verticals/iou/issue.md

 [Source](https://github.com/ripple/simpleXRPL/blob/50619258cf753008e8a185eaeb3ceca489e5998a/src/verticals/iou.ts#L83)

-Generate a new trust-line-based IOU between two developer-controlled accounts sourced from the environment.
+Generate a new trust line-based IOU between two developer-controlled accounts sourced from the environment.

 {% admonition type="info" name="Note" %}
 Unlike the other IOU verbs, `issue` takes no `options`.
 It bootstraps both accounts from the environment: it reads `XRPL_ISSUER_SEED` and `XRPL_HOT_WALLET_SEED`, has the issuer enable rippling, then has the hot wallet extend trust up to the maximum limit.
 No `Payment` runs, so no value exists yet — use [`IOU.transfer`](transfer.md) to send some.